brokedba/Devops_all_in_one_vm/README.md

 # Devops_all_in_one_vm
 This vagrant build is intended to provide a virtualbox vm where you can have most devops tools and nested virtualization configured
-This is a baby side project where Ièm aiming to hip a vagrant Devops # Ultimate VM for the community and which anyone can improve . you'll just need to run vagrant up command to spin it .
+This is a side project where I'm aiming to hip a vagrant Devops # Ultimate VM for the community and which anyone can improve.
+You'll just need to run `vagrant up` command to spin it .

 The current scope for this side project includes autosetup of the below devops tools :
 - kvm